-Based solely on the review of copies of the reports we have received and written representations provided to us from the individuals required to file the reports, we believe that each of our executive officers and directors complied with applicable reporting requirements for transactions in Territorial Bancorp Inc. common stock during the year ended December 31, 2022.
+Based solely on the review of copies of the reports we have received and written representations provided to us from the individuals required to file the reports, we believe that Senior Vice President and Chief lending Officer Troy Yoshimasu filed a late Form 3, and that each of our executive officers and directors otherwise complied with applicable reporting requirements for transactions in Territorial Bancorp Inc. common stock during the year ended December 31, 2023.